ZhuangLab/storm-analysis/doc/source/analysis.rst

 ~~~~~~~~~~~~~

 Multiplane will generate a HDF5 file containing the localizations for all of the channels.
 At this point
 you can do either or both of the following.
-Note however that these require that ran the tracking with
+Note however that these require that you ran the tracking with
 a non-zero radius.

 1. Calculate the first moment of the localization height as a function of channel number. ::